IRA Capital Raise Made Easy

 STEP 1: ASSET REVIEW PROCESS

 Identify an investment.
-Equity Trust reviews the asset before accepting custody to determine if we can meet the obligations and administrative responsibilities of the investment.
+Equity Institutional Services reviews the asset before accepting custody to determine if we can meet the obligations and administrative responsibilities of the investment.
 We do not evaluate, perform due diligence, or do other assessments on the asset or sponsor.
 To get started, please have the Investment Sponsor or Fund Manager complete our Onboarding Form.

 STEP 2: OPEN AND FUND THE EQUITY TRUST ACCOUNT